asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 This will most likely be a challenge in codebases with quality issues.
 Teams who are not used to reading code quickly without stepping through it in a debugger will be challenged by this exercise unless it was something they have worked on recently.

 The next step is to repeat the same exercise but give the developers a class to look at that is an example of well written code.
-You should be looking for all of the things that we value as clean coders:
+You should be looking for an example that contains the types of things that we value as clean coders:

-* Small classes
+* A small class
 * Short methods
 * Well named methods and variables (code comments not required because names are descriptive)
 * Dependent objects injected and easily understood based on dependent object variable and method names